 General overview

 This section includes the most important features of the analyzed consent managers.
-You can see what hosting options are available – such as on-premises and private cloud hosting or choosing data residency.
-Check which tools have ISO 27001 or SOC 2 certifications and whether they comply with GDPR or CCPA.
-Plus, you can learn if you can count on full data ownership and high performance/low latency.
+You can see what hosting options are available, such as private cloud hosting or choosing data residency.
+Also, you can check which platforms have ISO 27001 certifications.

 Features and functionalities

-Check if the tools enable reporting features and dashboards, the option to export reports, or view user consent history.
+Check if the platform enables reporting features and dashboards, the option to export reports, or view user consent history.
 Learn which privacy-facing features related to cookies are available – for example, cookie scanning to detect what cookies load on the site, zero-cookie load that lets you comply with some strict laws, or cookie whitelisting.
-Some tools may also include Do-Not-Track support.
+Some tools may also include Do-Not-Track support, cookie library, or can share consent across various domains.

 Find out which vendors allow you to re-ask users for consent or offer real-time geotargeting.
 See if you can display the consent banner in different languages and whether the visitor’s language will be automatically detected.